upleveled/system-setup/windows.md

     npx create-react-app --help
     ```
     This will prepare a program that we will use in the course.<br><br>
+12. Copy the following text and right-click in the PowerShell window to paste the text.
+Hit enter.<br><br>
+    ```bash
+    yarn global add @upleveled/preflight
+    ```
+    This will prepare a program that we will use in the course.<br><br>
-12. The preparation will take a while and then respond with a message that some modules have been installed, similar to this:<br><br>
+13. The preparation will take a while and then respond with a message that some modules have been installed, similar to this:<br><br>
     <img src="./general-1-cra-installed.png"><br><br>
-13. Next we will configure VS Code.<br><br>
+14. Next we will configure VS Code.<br><br>
     Open VS Code and then press the keys <kbd>Ctrl</kbd>-<kbd>Shift</kbd>-<kbd>P</kbd>.
 Type in "Settings" and select the item that says `Preferences: Open Settings (JSON)`:<br><br>
     <img src="./general-2-vscode-settings.png"><br><br>
     Once the settings file is open, we will want to add the settings below.<br><br>